isisaddons/isis-app-todoapp/README.md

 ### Dashboard and View Models

-Most of the time the end-user interacts with representations of persistent domain entities, but Isis also supports view models which can aggregate data from multiple sources.
+Most of the time the end-user interacts with representations of persistent domain entities, but Apache Isis also supports view models which can aggregate data from multiple sources.
 The todoapp example uses a "dashboard" view model to list todo items not yet done vs those completed.

 ![](https://raw.github.com/isisaddons/isis-app-todoapp/master/images/030-dashboard-view-model.png)